osamuaoki/interception-dual-function-keys/README.md

 ## FAQ

+*I have a new use case.
+Can you support it?*

+dfk has been built for my needs.
+I will be intrigued to hear your ideas and help you make them happen.

+As usual, PRs are very welcome.

 *I see you are using q.m.k HHKB mod Keyboard in your udevmon.
 It uses [QMK Firmware](https://qmk.fm/).
 Why not just use [Tap-Hold](https://docs.qmk.fm/#/tap_hold)?*

 Good catch\!
 That does indeed provide the same functionality as dfk.
 Unfortunately there are some drawbacks: